Lahori1404/MovieMindsInc/README.md

 ● User can see the details of a movie by tapping on movie card, which then navigates the user to movie details screen.

+● User can watch movie trailer by tapping on movie player on the movie details screen.

 ● User can add a movie to a playlist by tapping on "Add to Watchlist" button, which opens a bottom sheet, to add the movie to watchlist.

 ● In the bottom sheet, choose to add the movie to an existing playlist or create a new one.
 Playlists will all be stored locally.
 (User can come back see the movie added to playlist on home screen)